 5. We contribute leadership on contemporary policy issues relevant to outdoor recreation by participating in national forums and gatherings, and supporting applicable position statements.

-The 2023-2024 SORP Board of Directors
+Who We Are: The 2025-2026 SORP Board of Directors

 President